 Faster than you say my turn.

-Also in that 2014 reading in the Loft, Hong notes a shift that is happening in her writing, saying, she is beginning to confront race more directly.
+Also in that 2014 reading in the Loft, groundbreaking woman writer Hong notes a shift that is happening in her writing, saying, she is beginning to confront race more directly.
 In 2020, her nonfiction book, Minor Feelings: An Asian American Reckoning, was published, which does exactly that.